Night Film: Reviews and criticism

-Writing for the New York Times, Joe Hill said, "No one can accuse Marisha Pessl of unfamiliarity with the tools of the modern thriller.
+Writing for the New York Times, Joe Hill said: "No one can accuse Marisha Pessl of unfamiliarity with the tools of the modern thriller.
 With pages of faked-up old photos, invented Web sites and satellite maps, Night Film — Pessl's second novel, following Special Topics in Calamity Physics (2006) — asserts itself as a multimedia presentation more than an old-fashioned book."
 Hill notes that despite some of the clunky lines and oddly italicized sentences, the novel "has been precision-engineered to be read at high velocity, and its energy would be the envy of any summer blockbuster."

-Meg Wolitzer wrote that "In the novel's best moments, reading this book is like sitting in a movie theater in wraparound darkness, feeling a deep chill that's part air conditioning, part anticipation."
-Wolitzer does note that while Pessl's environments and scenes are beautifully rendered in the text, her characters fall flat.
-However, despite the plot's plainness, and the characters' lack of personalities, Wolitzer believes that "Marisha Pessl had an extremely cool and intricate idea for a novel, and ultimately it works.
+Meg Wolitzer wrote: "In the novel's best moments, reading this book is like sitting in a movie theater in wraparound darkness, feeling a deep chill that's part air conditioning, part anticipation."
+Wolitzer noted that, while Pessl's environments and scenes are beautifully rendered in the text, her characters fall flat.
+However, despite the plot's plainness, and the characters' lack of personalities, Wolitzer believed that "Marisha Pessl had an extremely cool and intricate idea for a novel, and ultimately it works.
 I was totally happy to sit in the darkness until the very last page, and I didn't move a muscle until the lights came up."

 Writing for Vulture, Nitsuh Abebe called the book "a giddily creepy thriller," as well as "a kind of Franken-thriller, 15 percent bookish rumination and 85 percent B-movie charm and strewed with plenty of familiar tropes: mental hospitals, child murder, creepy dolls, witchcraft, Satan worship, secret BDSM sex clubs, the works."

-Ron Charles, writing for the Washington Post, said of Pessl, "Her maniacally clever new novel is predicated upon a vast fictional oeuvre of terror that she’s sutured onto the body of American film.
+Ron Charles, writing for The Washington Post, said of Pessl: "Her maniacally clever new novel is predicated upon a vast fictional oeuvre of terror that she’s sutured onto the body of American film.
 Like some unholy trinity of Alfred Hitchcock, Quentin Tarantino and Orson Welles, her Cordova is a monomaniacal genius who creeps into the darkest crevices of the human psyche."